cglamb/Web_Scraper/README.md

 - `main_headers`: These are the main header names within the wiki page.
 - `sub_headers`: Sub-headers under main headers.
 - `bullets`: Text contained in bullets on the page.
 Some wiki pages have bullets, which the HTML code stores differently from the main body text.
 This captures that text.
 - `links`: These are links referenced in the body of the wiki page.
+These might be valuable for future using in web crawling.

 ## Running the Command Line Application